microsoft/win32metadata/README.md

 * All tooling in this repository and in the [Microsoft.Windows.SDK.Win32Metadata NuGet package]([url](https://www.nuget.org/packages/Microsoft.Windows.SDK.Win32Metadata/))

 ## Windows SDK
-* All Windows headers (e.g. RecompiledIdlHeaders) and Interface Definition Language (IDL) files in this repository/in the aforementioned NuGet package.
+* All Windows headers (e.g. RecompiledIdlHeaders) and Interface Definition Language (IDL) files in this repository and in the aforementioned NuGet package.

 # Trademarks